-Typically, it could take months or even years before a buyer comes forward, depending on the state of the property, the asking price, and the real estate market in Maryland.
+Typically, it could take months or even years before a buyer comes forward, depending on the state of the property, the asking price, and the real estate market in the Maryland area.

-What if the Probate Property in Maryland Needs Repairs?
+What if the Probate Property Needs Repairs Maryland?

 In cases where the relatives do not agree to pay for the repairs or cannot afford them, the executor could find a company that buys houses for cash instead of a real estate agent because cash buying companies do not require repairs of cleaning before the probate sale.

-You could also list the house as a distressed property.
-However, you can save on the real estate agent fee by seeking out cash buyers directly in Maryland.
+You could also list the house as a Maryland distressed property.
+However, you can save on the real estate agent fee by seeking out cash buyers directly.

 Final Thoughts: Selling a Probate Property Maryland

-Generally, in selling a house or any property going through probate in Maryland, you should prepare both emotionally and financially.
+Generally, in selling a Maryland house or any property going through probate, you should prepare both emotionally and financially.
 It would test your patience since the process is arduous and will also challenge your financial capabilities due to expensive probate fees.